 Opinion articles present the researcher’s viewpoints on the strengths and limitations of a scientific hypothesis or theories.
-Consequently, they help us ponder over or make us think about where we stand, where are we going and what should we do to meet the rapidly changing research trends.
+Consequently, they make us think about where we stand!
+It helps us evaluate where we are heading to and what should we do to meet the rapidly changing research trends.
 This form of writing involves constructive criticism.
 These articles are intended to encourage scientific discourse that defies the current state of knowledge in that specific field.
 As an esteemed scientist you get the satisfaction of expressing your unique perspectives in a competitive manner.
 Again, it is undoubtedly the most-read section of a journal.
 In the best case, it could also inspire decision-making!

 Characteristics of an Opinion Article